Hydroxychloroquine ineffective against mild COVID-19, study shows

 The difference was not statistically significant, the researchers said.

-"Hydroxychloroquine did not substantially reduce symptom severity or prevalence over time in non-hospitalized persons with early COVID-19," the researchers wrote in an article to be published by Annals of Internal Medicine on Thursday.
+"Hydroxychloroquine did not substantially reduce symptom severity or prevalence over time in non-hospitalised persons with early COVID-19," the researchers wrote in an article to be published in the Annals of Internal Medicine journal on Thursday.

-The randomized, placebo-controlled study was conducted on 491 non-hospitalized patients.
-Owing to test shortages in the United States, only 58per cent of participants were tested for the disease.
+The randomised, placebo-controlled study was conducted on 491 non-hospitalised patients.
+Owing to test shortages in the United States, only 58 per cent of participants were tested for the disease.

+Although it was not an endpoint of the study, five individuals who were given hydroxychloroquine were hospitalised or died because of COVID-19, compared with eight people given a placebo.

-The study "provides strong evidence that hydroxychloroquine offers no benefit in patients with mild illness", Dr. Neil Schluger, of New York Medical College, said in an editorial on the study, also scheduled to be published on Thursday.
+The study "provides strong evidence that hydroxychloroquine offers no benefit in patients with mild illness," Dr Neil Schluger of New York Medical College said in an commentary on the study, also scheduled to be published on Thursday.

+READ: Trump continues to see hydroxychloroquine as promising against COVID-19: White House

+READ: COVID-19: Bolsonaro bets 'miraculous cure' hydroxychloroquine can save Brazil - and his life

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments